GoogleCloudPlatform/compute-video-demo-puppet/README.md

 *Compute Engine -&gt; VM Instances* section and then click the *NEW INSTANCE* button.

-Or, you can create the Puppet master either with the `gcutil` command-line utility (part of the Cloud SDK) with the following command:
+Or, you can create the Puppet master with the `gcutil` command-line utility (part of the Cloud SDK) with the following command:

 ```
 # Make sure to use a Debian-7-wheezy image for this demo
-gcutil addinstance salt --image=debian-7 --zone=us-central1-b --machine_type=n1-standard-1
+gcutil addinstance master --image=debian-7 --zone=us-central1-b --machine_type=n1-standard-1
 ```

 ## Software